Tesla Model Y audio review: An audiophile’s dream?

 Tesla Model Y audio setup

-To connect up to the vehicle’s audio system using your smartphone, you’ll be limited to using Bluetooth only – the USB Type-C ports are for charging only.
+To connect up to the vehicle’s audio system using your smartphone, you’ll be limited to using Bluetooth only – the USB Type-C ports are used for charging only.
 Tesla’s infotainment system doesn’t support Android Auto or Apple CarPlay, and as such this is the only way to playback media files from a phone.
 Here, the system supports the AAC and SBC codecs; it’s a shame that the aptX and LDAC codecs aren’t included.

 Read next: A list of our favourite phone holders

-On the plus side, there is the option to plug in a USB drive – which must be formatted to FAT32 – where you’ll be able to playback MP3 and higher-resolution files, such as FLAC (Free Lossless Audio Codec File) and WAV formats – up to 24-bit 192 kHz is supported.
+On the plus side, there is the option to plug in a USB drive – which must be formatted to FAT32 – which will allow you to playback MP3 and higher-resolution files, such as FLAC (Free Lossless Audio Codec File) and WAV formats – up to 24-bit 192 kHz is supported.
 This makes the Model Y among a finite number of vehicles that support higher resolution playback – ideal for budding audiophiles.
-Elsewhere, the Model Y has a 30-day trial of Spotify, Tidal and video streaming platforms, Netflix, YouTube and Twitch.

 Tesla Model Y audio performance